ekosz/ekosz.github.io/posts/05-12-11-building-a-blog.md

 There comes a time in every up and coming web developer's life that he realizes that he/she needs a blog.
-And at that time they know that there are plenty of off the shelf blogging platforms, but in their heart of hearts they must build their own.
+And at that time they know that there are plenty of off the shelf blogging platforms, but in their heart of hearts they know they must build their own.
 And so thats what I did.

 I decided to make single web application, mostly inspired by the amazing guys over at [9Elements](http://www.9elements.com/).
-I've never really played with AJAX heavy applications before, and figured this would be an easy place to start.
+I've never really played with AJAX heavy applications before and figured this would be an easy place to start.
 On the backend I have [Sinatra](www.sinatrarb.com/) listening to HTTP calls, and on requests starting with `/ajax/` it serves up only the meat of the desired page, instead of the whole package.
 The posts themselves are written in